Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 6

 a 'move on', Moved out on Sunday

-morning early for Ostherstern for
+morning early for 'Ostherstern' for

 2 nights.
-Dumped luggage at Saileaul
+Dumped luggage at Baileaul

 Maison De Charite (Sisters of Charity.